 LIFE SKILLS EMPOWERMENT & ENTREPRENEURIAL DEVELOPMENT PROGRAM

 Over 30% of the population of the Caribbean is under the age of thirty.
 Many of these are unattached, i.e. unemployed and unemployable.
 ICS plans include the development of a program called Life Skills Empowerment and Entrepreneurial Development (LifeSEED) which will focus on developing entrepreneurial skills among youth of all ages.
-LifeSEED is envisaged a premiere program that will promote and support empowerment and micro-enterprise development among Caribbean youth in the US as well as in the Caribbean.
-Through collaboration with Caribbean and American businesses, The LifeSEED Seed Institutes will train unemployed and unattached youth in communities with life and business development skills.
-THe LifeSEED Clubs will engage students at the elementary and high schol level.
+LifeSEED is envisaged as a premiere training program that will promote and support empowerment and micro-enterprise development among Caribbean youth in the US as well as in the Caribbean.
+Through collaboration with Caribbean and American businesses, The LifeSEED Seed Clubs will train unemployed and unattached youth in communities with life and business development skills.
+THe LifeSEED Clubs will also engage students at the elementary and high schol level.

 LifeSEED will focus on youth from age 8 to age 30, to help them develop skills in needed for 21st century success.
 The curriculum will include team-building, conflict resolution, leadership development, communication as well as the practical lessons of starting and managing a business.
 The program will also include sessions that examine ethics in business, corporate social responsibility, and the global marketplace.
 LifeSEED will build on experienced professionals in country who will conduct already proven training programs.
 ICS will supplement with guest speakers from the diaspora who will invest mentor and/or financial capital in the program.
 Students who graduate from an approved training program will have fine-tuned and developed their own business ideas, created a business plan, and be ready to launch a micro business with a team of their peers.